marinzelenika/aspose-policies/content/policies/_index.md

 On this page you will find links to a number of our general policies and practices that answer your questions about how to evaluate, correctly license and purchase our products.

-Conholdate is different from most companies when it comes to how we sell software.
+Aspose is different from most companies when it comes to how we sell software.
 We build incredible software that developers can try before buying.
 To do this, we rely on a slightly different sales model.
 Here's what makes it different:

 * No pushy sales team.
 * Free 30-day fully functional evaluation install that include free sales and technical support.